SharifCoding/programming-principles/content/async.md

 ![jsAsync](../img/jsAsync.png)
 ## Asynchronous programming

-___Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript___
+___Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.___

 In javascript, any blocking code (I/O operations, network operations, etc.), is run in a different pool, so that the remaining code can be executed asynchronously.
 This way, the waiting time and execution time is reduced a lot.
 But it also changes the programming methodologies.
 The completion of execution of such asynchronous calls are handled through callback functions.
 [Conti..](http://ketangupta.in/blog/development/2018/01/19/async-auto/)